What is PM10?

 5 reasons why PM10 monitoring is important:

-- When inhaled, it irritates the eyes, nose, throat, and the airways and can also lead to aggravation of respiratory diseases.
+- When inhaled, it irritates the eyes, nose, throat, and airways and can also lead to aggravation of respiratory diseases.

-- PM10 monitoring is an efficient way to detect high concentrations of particulate matter and prevent high-level exposures.
+- PM10 monitoring is an efficient way to detect high concentrations of particulate matter and also prevent high-level exposures.

-- Real-time monitoring of PM10 levels helps in calculating air quality index to deliver health advisories as well as formulating an action plan to meet standards.
+- Real-time monitoring of PM10 levels helps in calculating the air quality index to deliver health advisories as well as formulating an action plan to meet standards.